TGAD-Community/.github/README.md

 We welcome open-source games made with **any game engine or programming language!**

-To submit your game to TGAD, send an email to **tgadcommunity@gmail.com** with a highly compressed file (e.g., `.tar.gz`) containing your source code.
+To submit your game to TGAD, send an email to **tgadcommunity@gmail.com** with a highly compressed archive (e.g., `.tar.gz`) containing your source code and assets.

 ---